 Bacterial Strains and Growth Conditions

-Under standard or control growth, strains were grown as follows.
-F. tularensis subsp. holarctica LVS was grown in Mueller Hinton Broth (MHB), supplemented with 0.025% iron pyrophosphate, 0.1% glucose, and 2% Isovitalex at 37°C, for standard growth conditions in liquid media.
-Otherwise, it was grown in Chamberlain’s Defined Media, CDM (Chamberlain, 1965).
-For solid media growth, LVS was grown on cysteine heart agar plates containing 1% hemoglobin (CHAH) at 37°C. The selective antibiotic kanamycin (kan) was used to maintain plasmids in F. tularensis LVS at 5 µg/m.
+For standard growth, F. tularensis subsp. holarctica LVS was grown in Mueller Hinton Broth supplemented with 0.025% iron pyrophosphate, 0.1% glucose, and 2% Isovitalex (sMHB) aerobically shaking at 37°C or on cystine heart agar plates containing 1% hemoglobin (CHAH) at 37°C .
+As indicated, LVS was grown in Chamberlain’s Defined Media, CDM (Chamberlain, 1965).
+The selective antibiotic kanamycin (kan) was used to maintain plasmids in F. tularensis LVS at 5 µg/mL.

 Strains